 I Like Abstract Stuff; Why Should I Care?

 Mathematicians can find complications everywhere, even in the seemingly simple idea of putting things in order.
-If you date one, your sock drawer will never be the same again.
+If you date a mathematician, your sock drawer will never be the same again.

 We can order things besides the real numbers.
 Pairs of numbers can be ordered using the "lexicographic order."
 Say what?
 You know, Lexico.
 That country just south of Lamerica?
 Okay, it actually means that one pair is greater than another if its first number is greater than the other pair's first number.